plumi/plumi.app/docs/INSTALL.rst

 ===========

-We use and test Plumi mainly in Debian 7, using Python 2.7 Also, Plumi users have reported that they've succesfully installed and run Plumi portals on Mint Linux 17 **http://blog.plumi.org/2014/09/03/installation-on-mint-linux-17/** and FreeBsd 9.1 **http://blog.plumi.org/2014/09/03/plumi-installed-successfully-on-free-bsd-9-1/**
+We use and test Plumi mainly in Debian 7, using Python 2.7

+Plumi users have reported that they've succesfully installed and run Plumi portals on Mint Linux 17 **http://blog.plumi.org/2014/09/03/installation-on-mint-linux-17/** and FreeBSD 9.1 **http://blog.plumi.org/2014/09/03/plumi-installed-successfully-on-free-bsd-9-1/**

 ----------------------